ochatomo/ochanotomo/README.md

-# Ochanotomo - Matching app for making friends targeted at people over 50
+# Ochanotomo - Matching app for people over the age of 50